binipringle/contracts/_texts/0-outline.md

 **Charles R Embry v Hargadine McKittrick Dry Goods Company** Missouri Court of Appeals 105 S.W.
 777 (1907)

 - **Issue:** Whether the appellant and the respondent entered into a contract with each other during their conversation on 12/23/1903 for the reemployment of the appellant for one year from that date.
+- **Legal Issue:** Whether Embry's version of the conversation between Embry and McKittrick is a contract to reemploy Embry for one year.
 - **Parties’ Arguments:**
--	 Charles Embry ("the appellant") is arguing that following the expiration of his employment contract at Hargadine, he was reemployed by McKittrick, the president of the respondent company ("the respondent company president" or "the president") to work for another year.
+-	 Charles Embry is arguing that following the expiration of his employment contract at Hargadine, he was reemployed by McKittrick, the president of Haggardine McKittrick Dry Goods Company, to work for another year.
 -	McKittrick is arguing that he never reemployed Embry.
 - **Rule:** If the words or acts of two parties would be understood by a reasonable person to manifest the intention of both parties to enter into a contract, a contract is created, regardless of whether a party did not intend to enter into the contract so long as a reasonable person would find that the inner intention is not embodied in the words used by or acts of the parties.
 (62 4th para)